 Board of Governors Waiver: The State of California through the Board of Governors Waiver Program (BOGFW) provides three ways to help students pay mandatory fees (enrollment fee, health services fee and the student center construction fee).
-Method A waives the enrollment, health services, and student center construction fees; Method B waives the enrollment and health services fees: Method C waives the enrollment fees; Methods A, B & C waive parking fees over \$20.
-The program also has a special classification BOGFW that will pay for the enrollment fees only.
+Method A waives the enrollment, health services, and student center construction fees; Method B and Method C waive the enrollment fees; Methods A, B & C waive parking fees over \$20.
+The program also has a special classification BOGFW that will waive the enrollment fees only.
 If applications have not been processed for the Board of Governors Waiver by the time of registration, fees will be charged and a refund will be made upon approval of the application.
 To apply for the BOGFW, visit our website at www.cuyamaca.edu/finaid.
 Students who apply for financial aid by submitting a Free Application for Federal Student Aid (FAFSA) will also be considered for a waiver.
-For more information, please visit the Financial Aid office in the Student Services Center, A300.
+For more information, please visit the Financial Aid Office in the Student Services Center, A300